thimens/DataMapper/README.md

 return db.Get<Order>(CommandType.Text, query, parameters);
 ```
-For deeper levels of nested objects, just continue to use periods (.).
+For deeper levels of nested objects, just continue to use periods (.) in column alias of your query.
 `"MainProperty.Level1Property.Level2Property.Level3Property...(and so on)"`
 For example:
 `@"select s.Name as ""Order.Store.Name"" from Order o inner join Store s on o.StoreId = s.Id where o.OrderNumber = @OrderNumber"`